DmytroKashchuk/DmytroKashchuk/README.md

   *University of Trento, Dec 2019*

 ### 🔬 Research & Publications
-- **"Mind the CORS" (2023)** - IEEE-TPS 2023
+- **"Mind the CORS" (2023)** by Matteo Golinelli, Elham Arshad, **Dmytro Kashchuk**, and Bruno Crispo - IEEE-TPS 2023
-  Identified Cross-Origin Resource Sharing (CORS) flaws in 29.4% of the top 50k websites.
-Highlighted risks related to DoS attacks and data breaches.
+  Presented at the 5th IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications.
+This study identified Cross-Origin Resource Sharing (CORS) flaws in 29.4% of the top 50k websites, highlighting significant risks related to Denial of Service attacks and potential data breaches.

+For more details on the research, [see the full paper](https://ieeexplore.ieee.org/document/10431636).

 ### 💡 Projects
 - **Java E-commerce Platform**